wetzel-desy/mod_want_digest/README.md

 It has been tested with various HTTP header combinations and returns the correct digests according to specifications in RFC 3230.
 Currently, ADLER32, MD5 and SHA-1 checksums are supported.

+*Nota bene*:
+The module does not calculate or cache digests for files that are copied directly into the directory configured to be served via webDAV.
+There is, however, the option to use a combination of `inotifywait` and a fitting script on system level to achieve that.
+If you are interested in such an implementation, please let us know.

+Version 0.1 was shipped without digest caching and can be found under the tag `v0.1`.
+As the main branch is subject to change, please download and use the newest release for a stable version.

+**Dependencies**:
+zlib >= v1.2.9 (adler32_z was declared as uLong before v1.2.9, now is size_t)

+**Installation**:
 The module is compiled, installed and activated (-cia) via
 ```
 sudo apxs -cia mod_want_digest.c